ItsMeRichArt/ticket-system-using-sockets/README.md

-# Socket Server Basico
+# Socket Server

-Un servidor de Websockets usando Node, Express y Socket.io
+Ticket system developing a Websocket server using Node, Express and Socket.io

-Temas cubiertos en mi curso de Node de cero a experto